 Celebrating 100 years of our Royal Charter

-In 2026, we are marking 100 years since the College was awarded its Royal Charter.
+In 2026, we are marking 100 years since we were awarded a Royal Charter.

 Background